erickson-figueroa/machine-learning-projects/README.md

-## Machine Learning Projects :computer:
+## Python Machine Learning Projects :computer:

-Welcome to the Machine Learning Projects repository!
+Welcome to the Python Machine Learning Projects repository!
 This repository contains a collection of my top machine learning projects, showcasing various techniques and algorithms across multiple domains.
 Each project is organized into its own folder with detailed documentation, code, and results.
 <h2>Projects Included</h2>

 <table>